General Terms and Conditions for the Delivery of Spare Parts

 work on request.

-(1) The delivery times stated in the quotation and order confirmation are non-binding unless another
+(1) The delivery times stated in the quotation and order confirmation are non-binding unless a binding

-(3) ALPMA cannot accept liability if it becomes impossible to supply the goods or delays occur due to
+ALPMA cannot accept liability if it becomes impossible to supply the goods or delays occur due to force

-force majeure or other events which were not foreseeable at the time of the conclusion of this contract
+majeure or other events which were not foreseeable at the time of the conclusion of this contract (e.g.

-(e.g. interruptions at the manufacturing plant, shortages of raw materials, industrial action, delayed or
+interruptions at the manufacturing plant, shortages of raw materials, industrial action, delayed or incorrect

 (4) If these events make it considerably more difficult or impossible for ALPMA to make the delivery and